The More the Senate Health-Care Bill Changes, the More It Stays the Same

 That said, retaining Obamacare’s taxes on high earners (however temporarily) provides McConnell with $231 billion to play with.
 The Senate Majority Leader has opted to keep roughly half that sum in his pocket, ostensibly to be doled out in last-minute bribes to fence-sitting senators during the amendment process.
 But he invests the rest in funding for opioid treatment ($45 billion) and state-based reforms ($70 billion).
 The latter is essentially a fund that states can use to mitigate the austerity imposed by the rest of the bill.

 Critically, the bill leaves the first draft’s massive ($700 billion+) Medicaid cuts in place.
+The bill would begin unwinding Obamacare’s Medicaid expansion in 2021, while federal spending on the entire program would drop by 26 percent starting in 2026.
 The legislation tries to mitigate the most inhuman implications of those cuts, by guaranteeing that children with “medically complex” disabilities will retain their coverage, and allowing states to access additional federal Medicaid funds during “public health emergencies.”
 How such terms will be defined, in practice, is difficult to say.
 Regardless, the strongest case McConnell could make to moderates about the bill’s Medicaid provisions was, apparently, that they will never actually go into effect — an assurance that sounds a lot like a prediction that passing this bill will put Democrats back in power by 2020.

-The only other significant change to the bill is a provision that would further eviscerate protections for those with preexisting conditions while, quite possibly, sending the individual insurance market into a genuine death spiral.
-In a nod to Ted Cruz and Mike Lee’s crusade to roll back Obamacare’s regulatory requirements, the bill would allow individuals to purchase high-deductible catastrophic-coverage plans with their federal tax credits.
-This would almost certainly lead many younger, healthier people to opt out of comprehensive coverage, making the risk pools for traditional insurance plans even more disproportionately sick than they are currently.
-That, in turn, would drive up the cost of comprehensive coverage, which would cause more young, healthy people to switch to cheap, high-deductible plans, which would further drive up the cost of comprehensive coverage, until traditional insurance became unaffordable for the sick and unprofitable for insurers.
+Finally, the most significant addition to the bill is a provision that would further eviscerate protections for those with preexisting conditions while, quite possibly, sending the individual insurance market into a genuine death spiral.
+In a nod to Ted Cruz and Mike Lee’s crusade to roll back Obamacare’s regulatory requirements, the bill would allow insurers to deny coverage to people with preexisting conditions, while selling skimpy, high-deductible plans on the individual market – so long as they also offer at least one plan that complies with the Affordable Care Act’s regulations.

+Separately, the new draft allows individuals to purchase skimpy, catastrophic coverage with federal tax credits.
+These two measures would almost certainly lead many younger, healthier people to opt out of comprehensive coverage, making the risk pools for the Obamacare-compliant plans disproportionately sick.
+That, in turn, would drive up the cost of comprehensive coverage, which would cause more young, healthy people to switch to the cheap, high-deductible plans, which would further drive up the cost of comprehensive coverage, until traditional insurance became unaffordable for the sick and unprofitable for insurers.

 In short: This is a a bill that only a Senate Majority Leader could (pretend to) love.
 And, as of this writing, it looks like most Senate Republicans aren’t interested in feigning much affection for Mitch McConnell’s hideous baby.